-Old Malton St Mary’s seize control of York Minster Engineering Football League
+THE premier division title race swung in favour of Old Malton St Mary’s in the York Minster Engineering Football League.

 St Mary’s dispatched Dunnington thanks to goals from Damon Cox, Richard Dunning and Dean Nuttall.